 4. Some people like to include a quote from the novel: quotes can offer a glimpse of the tone of your novel as well as teasing and enticing the reader.
 It can be a good way to go if you’re struggling to come up with a pitch line – but go one way or the other here – you don’t need both.

-5. The synopsis should then go on to cover your plot in its broad strokes: Set out your story in the simplest terms.
-Don’t try to include everything: we don’t need all of the intricate twists, turns and subplots – just the major points so an agent can see what your novel is and where its headed
+5. The synopsis of your novel should then go on to cover your plot in its broad strokes: Set out your story in the simplest terms.
+Don’t try to include everything: we don’t need all of the intricate twists, turns and subplots – just the major plot points so an agent can see what your novel is and where its headed

-6. Get your protagonist’s name in early on (if you have one clear protagonist).
-It’s good for the synopsis to show whose story this is.
+6. Get your protagonist’s name in early on (if you have one clear protagonist) and the main character’s motivations.
+It’s good to show whose story this is.

 7. But don’t put in too many character names.
-We don’t need your full cast list in the synopsis – in fact we don’t need many names at all or your page will be cluttered with them.
+We don’t need your full cast list – in fact we don’t need many names at all or your page will be cluttered with them.
 This can make your synopsis confusing and difficult to understand.

 8. Give us the when and the where: we need to know the primary setting for the novel and the time period in which it takes place (particularly if it’s historical fiction.
 We tend to assume a default of ‘now’).
 Again, though, don’t include lots of place names and dates – keep it simple.